Enroll your future kindergartener for the 2020–2021 school year! Register online and learn about kindergarten assessment testing.

 Prescott Elementary School

 We have a Lost and Found table located at the bottom of the stairs by the cafeteria.
 When an item is lost, we put it on the table for the students to see when they are at breakfast or lunch.
 Please take a moment and check out our lost and found area by the cafeteria.
-Any items left at Prescott after February 13 will be donated.

 Parents may request and the District will provide information regarding the professional qualifications of their student’s teacher and paraprofessionals.